kinecosystem/kin-website-docs/docs/intro.md

 ## What is Kin?

 Kin is a consumer-grade blockchain built to scale for mass usage.
 Tailored for mainstream consumers, the Kin blockchain handles millions of requests per day and currently processes over 99% of transactions in under 10 seconds.
-In order to ensure a consumer-grade product that caters to security, privacy and data reliability, the in blockchain rests on a decentralized network architecture.
+In order to ensure a consumer-grade product that caters to security, privacy and data reliability, the Kin blockchain rests on a decentralized network architecture.
 For more information, please refer to [https://www.kin.org/blockchain/](https://www.kin.org/blockchain/).

 ## Available SDKs